samirhaq/nfl-rushing-app/README.md

 If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

 ### Installation and running this solution
-The db is hosted on pgAdmin as a cloud DB
+The db is hosted on pgAdmin as a cloud DB.
+Before running app, our table must be created

-To initialize db
+To initialize db and import data
 1. `yarn migrate`
-2. Will be prompted for password, it is included in `/backend/.env` under `PGPASSWORD` variable
+2. Will be prompted for password, it is included in `/backend/.env` in `PGPASSWORD` variable

 If you want to import new data, upload to `src/db/data` and run steps to initialize again.
 Make sure it is in the correct format or it will not import